Teaching Pysankarstvo:

 Sour cream or similar containers, as long as they are deep enough to fit an egg with padding, can be used, too.
 I would not recommend them for packing in luggage or backpacks, but for careful hand carriage they should be fine.

-If you wish to purchase plastic containers in bulk, store like the Dollar Tree are a good source.
+If you wish to purchase plastic containers in bulk, stores like the Dollar Tree are a good source.
 They often will have sets of plastic food storage containers available; you need to make sure they are deep enough to safely store an egg.
-I find the rectangular shaped ones (as opposed to round or square) to be best, and these are my favorite:
+I find the 1.5 cup rectangular shaped ones (as opposed to round or square) to be best, and these are my favorite:

-The selection in stores varies; when they have these in stock, I usually buy lots.
-In any event, they can be ordered by the case.
+The selection in stores varies, and they are not a stock item; when these are in stock, I usually buy lots.
+In any event, they can be ordered by the case, when available.
 One egg, even loosely wrapped, fits quite well in here:

 I find that this size of container holds two large chicken eggs, if well wrapped, comfortably.
 You can see two wrapped egg, inserted vertically, fit well side-by-side: